adamsilver/fdpb/01-a-registration-form.md

 Some forms are designed to disable the submit button until all the fields become valid.
 There are several problems with this.

 First, users are left to wonder what's actually wrong with their entries.
-Second, disabled buttons are not focusable, which makes it hard for the button to be discovered using some software.
+Second, disabled buttons are not focusable, which makes it hard for the button to be discovered for blind users navigating using the <kbd>Tab</kbd> key.
 Third, disabled buttons are hard to read as they are greyed out.

 As we're providing users with clear feedback when the user expects it, there is no good reason to take control away from the user by disabling the button anyway.